 Our portfolio consists of guaranteed and unguaranteed non-affiliate SBA loan investments that were made through our business finance platform, which includes NSBF, a nationally licensed SBA lender under the federal Section 7(a) loan program.
 The SBA is an independent government agency that facilitates one of the nation's largest sources of SMB financing by providing credit guarantees for its loan programs.
 SBA 7(a) loans are partially guaranteed by the SBA, with SBA guarantees typically ranging between 75% and 90% of the principal and interest due.
+SBA 7(a) loans generally do not contain a complete set of financial maintenance covenants, and, therefore, may be considered "covenant-lite" loans.
+See "Risk Factors - Risks Related to Our Investments Generally - The SBA 7(a) loans issued by NSBF may be considered "covenant-lite" loans, which may provide NSBF with fewer rights against borrowers and may have a greater risk of loss compared to investments with financial maintenance covenants.

 NSBF has a dedicated senior lending team that originates and services SBA 7(a) loans to qualifying SMBs.
 In addition, NSBF utilizes the services of SBL during the origination and closing process for SBA 7(a) loans pursuant to a lender service provider agreement.
 NSBF sells the guaranteed portions of its SBA 7(a) loans, typically within two weeks of origination, and retains the unguaranteed portion until accumulating sufficient loans for a securitization.
 NSBF's securitization process is as follows: after accumulating sufficient unguaranteed portions of SBA 7(a) loans, the unguaranteed portions of the SBA 7(a) loans are transferred to a special purpose vehicle (a "Trust"), which in turn issues notes against the Trust's assets in a private placement.
-The Trust's primary source of income for repaying the securitization notes is the cash flows generated from the unguaranteed portion of SBA 7(a) loans owned by the Trust; principal on the securitization notes have an expected maturity of about five years, and the Trust is dissolved when the securitization notes are paid in full.
+The Trust's primary source of income for repaying the securitization notes is the cash flows generated from the unguaranteed portion of SBA 7(a) loans owned by the Trust; principal on the securitization notes are to be paid by cash flow in excess of that needed to pay various fees related to the operation of the Trust and interest on the debt.
+Securitization notes have an expected maturity of about five years, and the Trust is dissolved when the securitization notes are paid in full.